 Befriending Your Nervous System

-This course is held over five weeks and is a gentle yet deep understanding of Polyvagal Theory supported by compassionate inquiry.
+This course is held over five weeks and is a gentle yet deeply embodied understanding of Polyvagal Theory supported by compassionate inquiry.
 It is designed to increase self-awareness through embodied practice, education, group work and personal inquiry.
 Each session will finish with a guided relaxation practice so you can switch off your camera and transition smoothly into the rest of your evening.

 One thing we all have in common is that we all have a nervous system.
 Therefore, understanding your Nervous System patterning and experimenting with ways to traverse your inner landscape is an empowering enquiry.